kstenerud/concise-encoding/cbe-specification.md

 Smallest Possible Size
 ----------------------

 Preservation of the original numeric data type information is not considered important by default.
-Encoders should use the smallest encoding that stores a value without data loss.
+Encoders **SHOULD** use the smallest encoding that stores a value without data loss.

-Specialized applications may wish to preserve more numeric type information to distinguish floats from integers, or even to distinguish between data sizes.
+Specialized applications **MAY** wish to preserve more numeric type information to distinguish floats from integers, or even to distinguish between data sizes.
 This is allowed, as it will make no difference to a generic decoder.